rexl2018/codex/codex-rs/core/prompt.md

 - Build upon existing knowledge rather than starting from scratch

 **Context strategy:**
-- Before creating new subagents, check existing contexts to understand what analysis has already been done
+- Before creating new subagents, first check your current state to ensure the subagent type is allowed, then check existing contexts to understand what analysis has already been done
-- Use context insights to provide better briefings and context references to new subagents
+- Use context insights to provide better briefings and context references to new subagents (when state permits creation)
 - Synthesize findings from multiple contexts when presenting results to users
 - Reference relevant contexts when briefing new subagents to provide them with background knowledge